stanislavb/en.coven.nu/game-mechanics/index.md

 </div>
 </section><!-- /#table-of-contents -->

-There are different definitions of what a Game-Mechanic is and what a Meta-Technique is.
+There are different definitions of what a game-mechanic is and what a meta-technique is.
 When we talk about game-mechanics for this LARP we will use it describe the interactive mechanics the player must use in order to achieve something in-game: i.e. the lottery system used to gain new powers.
 We will also use it as an umbrella term to describe all of the following.

 ## Meta-techniques